styvio/Contra/README.md

 <div id="about-the-project"></div>

 Welcome to Contra, a fully open source AI engine developed by Styvio.
-Contra is a lightweight, production ready alternative to Tensorflow.
+Contra is a lightweight, production ready alternative to Tensor Flow.
 Contra is written fully in Python and built to solve complex problems with AI.
 Contra is built specifically to solve time series prediction problems, server or client side.

 <div id="what"></div>